benoit-jpi/signalk-to-traccar/README.md

 ## Configuration

-A device id, an IP address and a port have to be defined for the POST request.
+A device id, a host url, a port number have to be defined for the POST request.
+A period is also necessary for the scheduling.

-What is logged ?
+What is sent ?
 - deviceId
 - Timestamp
 - Latitude WGS84 (decimal degrees)